elm-city-craftworks/weiqi/TOUR.md

 happens.

 When this occurs, attempting to restart Weiqi after a crash may fail until that cleanup happens.
-You'll see an error like what is shown below:
+You'll see an error like this:

 ```Failed to listen on port 9002```